Gabi Gregg’s New Fashion To Figure Collab Is Plus-Size Fashion Heaven

 $89.95 $67.46

 This lime green dream of a dress has a simple yet impactful silhouette.
-The stretchy, ribbed fabric contours the body beautifully, and let's not forget the main act – the midriff cut-out.
+The stretchy, ribbed fabric contours the body beautifully, and let's not forget the main act — the midriff cut-out.
 This sliver of missing fabric provides the ultimate peekaboo.
 (Showing off my midsection makes me feel sexy in a low-key kinda way.)
-This will be your go-to daytime party frock, and for cooler spring days, add an oversized button-down top.
+This will be your go-to daytime party frock.
+For cooler spring days, add an oversized button-down top.

 Advertisement